 II.
 Justification

-1. The proposal to amend UN Regulation No. 113 corrects a mistake introduced by the 01 series of amendments to UN Regulation No. 113 when angular coordinates where introduced instead of dimensions in mm with screen at 25m.
+1. The proposal to amend UN Regulation No. 113 corrects a mistake introduced by the 01 series of amendments to UN Regulation No. 113 when angular coordinates were introduced instead of dimensions in mm with screen at 25m.

 For Annex 3, Figure C, the description of the zone 1 is not in line with the photometric requirements set in paragraph 6.2.5.2 which defines the horizontal angles to 5° to the left and 5° to the right.